What is ISPM 15 and Why Importers Should Be Aware Of It

 - It meets the ISPM 15 bark tolerance requirements

 The good news is that once your packaging has been treated and is deemed compliant it will remain as such, provided no alterations are made to the packaging.
-Be warned however, that treatment does not offer permanent protection against pests and should packaging pose a biosecurity threat on arrival, it will be ordered for treatment, re-exported or destroyed.
+Be warned, however, that treatment does not offer permanent protection against pests and should packaging pose a biosecurity threat on arrival, it will be ordered for treatment, re-exported or destroyed.
+Australia accepts solid timber packaging that is compliant with ISPM 15, but also offers alternative treatment options and accepts consignments of timber packaging that can meet the alternative requirements outlined in BICON.

 How is ISPM 15 Compliant Packaging Identified?